Annieeeee11/rust-notes/src/bin/04-Mutable vs immutable/mutables.md

-Talking about Mutables vs Immutables
+# Talking about Mutables vs Immutables

+## Key Concepts

 - by deafult each variable is Immutables in rust
-- but you can make it Mutables by adding the keyword "mut"
+- but you can make it Mutables by adding the keyword "mut" (means you can change value)